-- 6.1 Discretionary Housing Payments were introduced by the Discretionary Financial Assistance Regulations 2001 and started from 2 July 2001. - 6.2 The Discretionary Housing Payment Scheme allows an authority to grant an award to someone where the authority considers that that person requires further help in addition to the Housing Benefit or Council Tax Benefit that they receive. - 6.3 A Discretionary Housing Payment can be paid where:
+6.1 Discretionary Housing Payments were introduced by the Discretionary Financial Assistance Regulations 2001 and started from 2 July 2001.

+- 6.2 The Discretionary Housing Payment Scheme allows an authority to grant an award to someone where the authority considers that that person requires further help in addition to the Housing Benefit or Council Tax Benefit that they receive. - 6.3 A Discretionary Housing Payment can be paid where:

-There is some entitlement to Universal Credit, but:
+There is some entitlement to either the housing allowance of Universal Credit or Housing Benefit, but:

-- i) the claimant receives less than the maximum amount of Universal Credit because their income is too high; or - ii) the amount of rent used in the Universal Credit assessment (the housing allowance) is less than the rent charged because of rent restriction; non-dependant deduction, or spare room deduction; or - iii) where UC is awarded and neither i) or ii) applies, The Council considers it reasonable to make an award, which can be no higher than the Universal Credit housing allowance per month, or - iv) a combination of the above.
+- i) the claimant receives less than the maximum amount of Universal Credit or Housing Benefit because their income is too high; or - ii) the amount of rent used in the Universal Credit assessment (the housing allowance), or Housing Benefit assessment is less than the rent charged because of rent restriction, non-dependant deduction, or spare room deduction; or - iii) where UC is awarded and neither i) or ii) applies, The Council considers it reasonable to make an award, which can be no higher than the Universal Credit housing allowance per month, or - iv) a combination of the above.

-If you have any queries about this Report or wish to inspect any of the Background Papers please contact: Katherine Stagg on 07966 201373 or e-mail: kstagg@westminster.gov.uk
+If you have any queries about this Report or wish to inspect any of the Background Papers please contact: Steve Clarke on 07817 054666 or e-mail: sclarke1@westminster.gov.uk